niker/hass-ui-tweaks/README.md

 # Home Assistant - UI Tweaks
-This project is adding minor quality of life improvements to the UI.
-Modifies the Assist Chat UI to make it more pleasant to work with and better facilitate longer chat sessions.
-Also modifies the automation and script drag&drop editors to better show indentation levels.
+This project is adding quality of life improvements to Home Assistant Lovelace and Configuration UI.
+Modifies the Automation Editor for better clarity when dealing with deeply-nested automations.
+Modifies the Assist Chat Dialog to better facilitate longer chat sessions with AI.
 The tweaks only work for the web, not in phone app.

 ## Home Assistant Assist Chat UI